-An Alabama native, Chris Killion is licensed in New Mexico, Texas, and Alabama.
-After graduating Magna Cum Laude from Cumberland Law School and serving as a Law Clerk to U.S. District Judge J. Foy Guin of the Northern District of Alabama, Mr. Killion practiced law with the Birmingham firm of Lange, Simpson, Robinson & Somerville.
-He then spent many years as a private businessman before moving to the Permian Basin to perform courthouse research as a petroleum landman.
-Mr. Killion returned to law practice with The Shores Law Firm of Texas where he wrote title opinions for several large clients.
+An Alabama native, Chris is licensed in New Mexico, Texas, and Alabama.
+After graduating Magna Cum Laude from Cumberland Law School and serving as a Law Clerk to U.S. District Judge J. Foy Guin of the Northern District of Alabama, he practiced law with the Birmingham firm of Lange, Simpson, Robinson & Somerville.
+Chris then spent many years as a private businessman before moving to the Permian Basin to perform courthouse research as a petroleum landman.
+He returned to law practice in Midland, Texas where he wrote title opinions for several large clients.

 Samford University, Cumberland School of Law, J.D., 1978, magna cum laude

 - Represent oil and gas companies in connection with the acquisition and divestiture of producing and non-producing oil and gas assets

 - Prepare original drilling title opinions, division order title opinions, and supplemental drilling and division order title opinions

 - Examine documents recorded with county clerks the State Land Office, the Bureau of Land Management, and the Texas General Land Office for the preparation of drilling, division order, and acquisition title opinions covering fee, federal, and state lands

 - Review purchase and sale agreements, joint operating agreements, pooling and unitization agreements, deeds, assignments, and other agreements related to exploration and development

 - Research and advise clients on various issues associated with the exploration and development of oil and gas

 - Draft curative oil and gas title documents, including stipulation of interest